frankausberlin/notebook-collection/README.md

 I explain myself the backpropagation of errors - with implementation, some fancy drawings and understandable math.

+* there is german version - **rueckfuehrungsnotizbuch**

 ## The OpenAI Notebook

 * This notebook is my [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) for the OpenAI stuff and you should use it with google colab.
 * It contains accompanying material for the DLAI [prompt engineering course](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) - currently free (06/05/2023) for a limited time.
 * And some tools using the API.

+## The Environment Notebook

+A little cheat sheet to build an environment on ubuntu with:
+* mamba / jupyter
+* pytorch / tensorflow / cuda
+* docker / nvidia toolkit